ExpediaGroup/datasqueeze/README.md

 ## Tests

-Currently, the tests for DataSqueeze cannot be made publicly available, but we are working on getting them open sourced.
+Currently, the tests for Datasqueeze cannot be made publicly available, but we are working on getting them open sourced.

 ## Contributing

-We gladly accept contributions to DataSqueeze in the form of issues, feature requests, and pull requests!
+We gladly accept contributions to Datasqueeze in the form of issues, feature requests, and pull requests!

 ## Licensing

 Copyright Â© 2017 Expedia, Inc.

-DataSqueeze is licensed under the Apache 2.0 license; refer to [LICENSE](LICENSE) for the complete text.
+Datasqueeze is licensed under the Apache 2.0 license; refer to [LICENSE](LICENSE) for the complete text.